ClaretWheel1481/ChatWhiz/README.md

 ## Features

-- Support OpenAI, Deepseek and other AI models (more to come)
+- Support OpenAI, Deepseek, ChatGLM and other AI models (more to come)
 - Local storage of API Key and dialog content to ensure data security
 - Custom primary color (Only available on mobile)
 - Markdown support in chat content